TinEye/tineye-services-nodejs/README.md

 mobileengine = new MobileEngine('user_name', 'password', 'company_name', 'url')
 ```
 ### Methods
-Below are methods available for MobileEngine, for more information on parameters and responses go to https://services.tineye.com/developers/mobileengine/
+Below are methods available for MobileEngine, for more information on parameters and responses go to https://services.tineye.com/developers/mobileengine/ .
 #### Add URL
 Note.
-Only one image can be added at a time (see[ Adding, Deleteing or Updating Images ](#adding-deleteing-or-updating-an-image))
+Only one image can be added at a time (see[ Adding, Deleteing or Updating Images ](#adding-deleteing-or-updating-an-image)).
 ```node
 /**
  * Add an image to an image collection